lyokha/nginx-healthcheck-plugin/README.md

 This must create a cabal sandbox, then build all dependencies in it, compile C plugin, and finally compile and link shared library *ngx_healthcheck.so*.
-If all went well and the target machine is the same as the builder, then just copy the library in the directory that was specified in directive `haskell load`, i.e. in */var/lib/nginx*.
-If the target machine differs (and probably does not have *ghc* or Haskell packages installed) then you may need to collect all Haskell dependent libraries.
+If all went well, and the target machine is the same as the builder, then you may copy the library to the directory that is specified in directive `haskell load`, i.e. to */var/lib/nginx*.
+However, in many cases this simple approach won't work smoothly because of lack of access rights to the sandbox directories from the Nginx workers' owner (normally, *nginx*).
+Additionally, these directories are supposed to be deleted when running `make clean`.

+A better approach is to collect all dependent Haskell libraries in a single directory.
 Run

 ```ShellSession
 $ make hslibs